4th Arkansas inmate executed in 8 days lurches on gurney

 “I extend my sincerest of apologies to the families I have senselessly wronged and deprived of their loved ones,” Williams said in a final statement he read from the death chamber. “… I was more than wrong.
 The crimes I perpetrated against you all was senseless, extremely hurtful and inexcusable.”

-Williams also spoke in tongues during his last statement, but his prayer faded off as the sedative midazolam took effect.
+Williams also spoke in tongues, the unintelligible but language-like speech used in some religions.
+But his prayer faded off as the sedative midazolam took effect.
 His final words were, “The words that I speak will forever be, will forever …” before he fell silent.

 The inmate breathed heavily through his nose until just after three minutes into his execution, when his chest leaped forward in a series of what seemed like involuntary movements.
 His right hand never clenched and his face remained what one media witness called “serene.”